 I like to begin my cooking and prepping as soon as I get home from the store, often while we are still getting the groceries put away.

-Tip 3: Make sure your counters, sink, and refrigerator are clean before you leave
+Make sure your counters, sink, and refrigerator are clean before you go shopping.

 As soon as I was home, I put a pot full of white beans (for White Chicken Chili) on to boil* and began cooking the 10 pounds of ground beef I purchased.
 This frying pan is my favorite, and I put enough in to cook comfortably, but not overfill.
 I ended up cooking the 10 pounds in three batches, one after the other.
 I kept an eye on the beans and meat while I sorted the groceries.

 *I now use my Instant Pot and the beans are done in an hour with no soaking!

 While this was going on, I set 10-year-old Avi up at the table slicing peppers for chili and gumbo.

 Once the meat was done and I had a free burner, I began soaking a HUGE pot of kidney beans for chili.
 Next, I set up an assembly line at the table for lasagna.
 I have found it well worth my money to purchase these disposable pans for lasagna, casseroles, and enchiladas.
 They stack well in the freezer, I need to keep fewer pans on hand, and they are perfect if I need to share a meal with another family.

 I don’t actually use a recipe for my lasagna.
 I simply layer canned sauce, noodles, cheese (a mixture of mozzarella, parmesan, and ricotta), meat and olives.
 I never pre-cook my noodles.
 I have found that as long as I put a layer of sauce at the bottom and either freeze or leave in the fridge overnight, the noodles cook up just fine.
 This time, I tried something new and layered two pans of lasagna with ravioli instead of noodles.
 We have eaten one and it was simply amazing!

 Once those were done, I moved on to burritos!